po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/24-Stu_IndexedDB/README.md

 # 📐 Add Comments to Implementation of IndexedDB

-Work with a partner to add comments describing the functionality of the code found in [Unsolved](./Unsolved/src/js/database.js).
+Work with a partner to add comments describing the functionality of the code found in the [database.js](./Unsolved/src/js/database.js) file.

 ## 📝 Notes

-To Launch the application, follow these steps:
+To launch the application, follow these steps:

-1. In the command line, navigate to `02-Stu_IndexedDB/Unsolved`.
+1. In the command line, navigate to `24-Stu_IndexedDB/Unsolved`.

 2. Run `npm install`.